SpencerNold/Granite-Bay-Ace-Website/README.md

 # Bitwise Bandits — Ace Hardware Multi-Store Website Redesign

 ## Overview
 Bitwise Bandits is redesigning and modernizing the multi-store website for Ace Hardware locations owned by our client, Greg Werner.
 Their <a href="https://granitebayace.com/"> current Ace Hardware website <a/> is outdated, difficult to maintain, visually inconsistent, and extremely expensive to host.
-Our mission is to deliver a modern, fast, clean, and cost-efficient website that provides accurate store information while reducing long term hosting burden.
+Our mission is to deliver a modern, fast, clean, and cost-efficient website that provides accurate store information while reducing long-term hosting burden.

 ## Project Synopsis
 This project rebuilds Ace Hardware’s multi-location website from scratch using modern web practices.
 We aim to: